twplatformlabs/pskctl-auth0-managment/doc/bootstrap.md

 3. Enter the necessary info the for the dev-pskctl auth0 tenant **dev-pskctl.us.auth0.com**

-_Note.
-In the next section we will create Auth0 Tenants for dev-pskctl an pskctl.
-In the free tier this will result in tenant domain of dev-pskctl.us.auth0.com and pskctl.us.auth0.com, respectively._ Using these auth0 Tenant domains for the homepage and callback URLs, create the OAuth Application.

 > Note: You do not need to check Enable Device Flow here as this will be managed by Auth0

 ![Register OAuth App](images/github_oauth_app.png)

 On the screen that follows, create a new `Client Secret`.
 Save both the Client ID and the Client Secret in your secrets store.

-4. Repeat for **pskctl.us.auth0.com**
+1. Repeat for **pskctl.us.auth0.com**

 ### Bootstrap Management API client in Auth0

-1. Login using github authentication - free tier is all that is needed
+1. Create an account on auth0.com, using github authentication - free tier is all that is needed

 2. Create two tenants:

 * dev-pskctl